sandeepmistry/aimldevfest-workshop-2019/exercises/exercise1.md

 __Linux users__ may need to configure permissions so their user can access the serial port.
 See the [Getting Started Guide for Linux](https://www.arduino.cc/en/guide/linux) on the Arudino website for more information.

-++ TODO Add instructions for people that want to use Arduino Create ++

 Next [Exercise 2: Assemble the Hardware](exercise2.md)